hassio-addons/addon-portainer/README.md

 comparison to installing any other Hass.io add-on.

 To be able to use this add-on, you'll need to disable protection mode on this add-on.
-Without it, the add-on is unable to acccess Docker.
+Without it, the add-on is unable to access Docker.

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install the "Portainer" add-on.